Have you completed your sward MOT?

 The presence of many inferior grass species will compromise nutritional quality, as will large amounts of dead or dying leaves.
 Grass weeds to look out for include Yorkshire fog, annual meadow grass, couch grass, creeping bent and brome.

-Now is the time to give your pasture an MOT using this checklist:
+Give your pasture an MOT using this checklist

 • What proportion of live leaf is there in the sward?